Advice

 New Car Inventory Update

-Dealerships track what new vehicles they have on hand to sell using a measurement called “days of inventory,” or how long it would take them to sell out at today’s sales pace if the automaker stopped building new ones.
+Dealerships track the amount of new vehicles they have on hand to sell using a metric called “days of inventory,” or how long it would take them to sell out at today’s sales pace if they stopped adding new vehicles.

-Still, there are disruptions.
-We’ve seen reports of paused shipments and auto production lines, temporary layoffs, and even a canceled car.
-Volkswagen reportedly will add a tariff “import fee” as a line item on window stickers of its cars.
-Meanwhile, Hyundai and Genesis plan to hold the line on raising the manufacturer’s suggested retail price (MSRP) until at least June 2.
-However, 2026 Hyundai models will no longer come with complimentary maintenance of three years or 36,000 miles.
+We’ve seen production and shipping delivery disruptions with reports of paused shipments and auto production lines, temporary layoffs, and even a canceled car.
+Volkswagen reportedly will add a tariff “import fee” as a line item on window stickers.
+Meanwhile, Hyundai and Genesis chose not to raise prices until after June 2.
+Additionally, 2026 Hyundai models will no longer come with complimentary maintenance of three years or 36,000 miles.
+Other news reports show Ford sent a notice to dealers about increasing prices up to $2,000 on Mexico-produced vehicles like the Mach-E, Bronco Sport, and its least expensive pickup, the Maverick.

-Still, shoppers heading out to purchase a new vehicle should watch dealership pricing.
+Shoppers heading out to purchase a new vehicle should monitor dealership pricing.
 While carmakers set the stage for pricing, dealers ultimately close deals.
 They could easily add markups or dealer fees to compensate for any losses they could incur due to tariffs along the way.

-For now, new car buyers should search for incentives, cash back deals, and expand their shopping boundaries if needed to find the right deal that works for their budget.
-Qualified buyers with stellar credit will discover low-interest-rate offers and lease deals, including on new electric vehicle models leftover from 2024.
+For now, new car buyers should search for incentives and cash-back deals and expand their shopping boundaries, if needed, to find the right deal for their budget.
+Qualified buyers with stellar credit will discover low-interest-rate offers and lease deals, including on new electric vehicle models left over from 2024.

-Creditworthy buyers can secure deals on last year’s EV models, like a 2024 Honda Prologue with 0% APR financing for 60 months, good through the end of April.
+Credit-worthy buyers can secure deals on last year’s EV models, like a 2024 Honda Prologue with 0% APR financing and $1,000 cash back for up to 72 months, good through July 7.

 Shop Around for the Best Offer on Your Trade-in